RedisLabs/redislabs-docs/content/rv/api/how-to/enable-your-account-to-use-api.md

 The generated string is the API access key, needed as a parameter in all API calls.

 The access key can always be retrieved by an account owner.
-It should be regarded as an account level secret, not shared with persons who are not authorized members to the account.
+It should be regarded as an account level secret, not shared with persons who are not authorized members in the account.